MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/workbooks-move-region.md

 # Move an Azure Workbook to another region

 This article describes how to move Azure Workbook resources to a different Azure region.
 You might move your resources to another region for many reasons.
-For example, to:
+For example:

-* Take advantage of a new Azure regions.
+* To take advantage of new Azure regions.
-* Deploy features or services available in specific regions only.
+* To deploy features or services available in specific regions only.
-* Meet internal policy and governance requirements.
+* To meet internal policy and governance requirements.
 * In response to capacity planning requirements.

 ## Prerequisites